 Jewish labour camps in and around Amsterdam 1941 - 1944

 In the context of the 75th anniversary in 2020 of the Dutch Liberation, the Amsterdamse Bos presents the exhibition Forced Labour in the Amsterdamse Bos – Jewish labour camps in and around Amsterdam 1941 – 1944.
-The exhibition will be held from 2 September 2021 until 3 April 2022.
+The exhibition will be held from 2 September 2021 until 3 April 2022 in the Boswinkel.

 Out of the shade

-Four of those were in the Amsterdamse Bos and one at Schiphol-Oost (airport).
-The camps were a link in the persecution of the Jews by the German occupier, in which Dutch institutions also played an active role.
+During World War II, in and around Amsterdam there were no less than 13 labour camps specially for Jewish men who were forced to work there.
+Of these camps, 4 were in the Amsterdamse Bos and 1 at Schiphol-Oost (airport).
+They were a link in the persecution of the Jews by the German occupier, in which Dutch institutions also played a role.
 For many Jews the labour camps turned out to be a gateway for deportation to Auschwitz and Sobibor.

 The exhibition is on view from 2 September 2021 until 3 April 2022 in the Boswinkel, the Amsterdamse Bos visitor information centre.

 Entrance for individual visitors is free.
 Timed tickets must be booked before visiting.
-Book your visit now (available from August).
+Book your visit now.

 - September 2: Opening exhibition to the public